GhostProjectRoms/platform_manifest/README.md

     . build/envsetup.sh

-If your device is officially supported by TeamHorizon, you can do now:
+If your device is officially supported by PornAOSP, you can do now:

     breakfast <device_codename>